LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 Everytime he looked at her,

-her heart wanted to jump
+her heart wanted to scape

-out of her to his arms,
+out of her hands into his chest,

 but both were young and fearful,

-of the kind that tastes so sweet,
+of the kind that tastes so well,

-but she kept it to herself,
+but she kept it to herself too,

-just as he did with her,
+just as he did with her.

-it was such a shame.

 &nbsp;